YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   with a node and/or a subtree:

-  - If the length of that next subscript exceeds :code:`sub.len_alloc`, the method sets :code:`sub.len_used` to the actual length of that subscript, and returns with a return code of INVSTRLEN.
+  - If the length of that next subscript exceeds :code:`sub.len_alloc`, the method sets :code:`sub.len_used` to the actual length of that subscript, and returns with an error return of INVSTRLEN.
 In this case :code:`sub.len_used` is greater than :code:`sub.len_alloc`.
   - Otherwise, it copies that subscript to the buffer referenced by :code:`sub.buf_addr`, and sets :code:`buf.len_used` to its length.